 7. Paperform

-If you had to pick one, Paperform does bring more to the table compared to Jotform.
-Its most outstanding feature has to be its ability to incorporate styled text, videos, and pictures, anywhere on the form.
+Paperform’s most outstanding feature has to be its ability to incorporate styled text, videos, and pictures, anywhere on the form.

 In addition to the form editor’s ability to integrate rich media, the builder also allows you to define your customized conditional logic to control the pages, sections of content, and questions your respondents see when they access the survey.

-Paperforms grants its users access to a rich template library with more than 300 options to choose from.
-They are highly-customizable and editable to suit the survey you want to conduct.
+Paperform’s grants its users access to a rich template library with more than 300 options to choose from.
+They are highly customizable and editable to suit the survey you want to conduct.

 The data collection tool comes with lots of native integrations, which allow users to connect to apps like Google Sheets, MailChimp, ActiveCampaign, Dropbox, Zendesk, and lots more.
 It also lets you connect to several other third-party apps through Zapier and Integromat.